 - Step #2 – Calculate the percentage of each category and further compute the cumulative percent

-Go to Insert tab in Excel and select 2-D column bar graph
+Go to the Insert tab in Excel and select a 2-D column bar graph.

 Now the Pareto chart created is shown below: